MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD08_LAB_MANUAL.md

 9. Add the **static** keyword to the **ApplicationBuilderExtensions** class declaration.

-10. Relace the **ApplicationBuilderExtensions** class namecpace with the following information:
+10. Relace the **ApplicationBuilderExtensions** class namespace with the following information:

     - Current namespace: **Zoo.Middleware**
     - New namespace: **Microsoft.AspNetCore.Builder**